c4llmeco4ch/adventOfCode2020/day3/README.md

 ### Bringing it all together (literally) with reduce()

-Normally, this would be the point in the code where I'd explain that I did indeed run the code and got a final answer.
+Normally, this would be the point where I'd explain that I did indeed run the code and got a final answer.
 However, there is a simple way and a more complicated but interesting way to perform this operation of finding the product from a list of numbers.

 First the simple way: we create a running total variable and give it a value of 1.
 After that, we iterate over our tree values and mulitply them by the running total, having our answer afterwards: